rse/tokenizr/README.md

 - **Match Rejecting**:<br/>
-  Rule actions can reject their matching at the current input position and let subsequent rules to still match.
+  Rule actions can reject their matching at the current input position and let subsequent rules still match.

 - **Match Ignoring**:<br/>
   Rule actions can force the matched input to be ignored (without